lm3nitro/Projects/Network Traffic Analysis/RITA/RITA Install and Configuration.md

 There are different components needed to install RITA properly.
 Here is the process that I used to get it installed.

 ### Scope:
-I will be combinging RITA, Zeek, and Suricata on a single server to create a robust threat hunting platform where Suricata acts as an IDS/IPS, Zeek conducts in-depth packet analysis and generates comprehensive network logs, and RITA correlates and analyzes network flow data to detect patterns indicative of malicious behavior.
+I will be combining RITA, Zeek, and Suricata on a single server to create a robust threat hunting platform where Suricata acts as an IDS/IPS, Zeek conducts in-depth packet analysis and generates comprehensive network logs, and RITA correlates and analyzes network flow data to detect patterns indicative of malicious behavior.
 I will then use this combination to perform threat hunting in the next section.

 ### Tools and Technology:
 Rita, Linux OS, MongoDB, Suricata, and Zeek